Megadimension Neptunia VII: Characters

-Development
+Development and release

 The game was first announced on March 16, 2014 during the "Game no Dengeki Kanshasai 2014" stage event in Akihabara, alongside Hyperdimension Neptunia U: Action Unleashed.
 On June 16, 2014 it was announced that the game would be a PS4 exclusive.
 Compile Heart initially considered releasing each of the three chapters as separate games, and as a result different title logos were created for each story.
 The game is produced by Naoko Mizuno, alongside director Shingo Onodera and character artist Tsunako.

-As part of a promotional collaboration with Makai Shin Trillion, costume DLC for the outfits of Makai Shin Trillion characters will be released for the game on July 23, 2015.
+As part of a promotional collaboration with Makai Shin Trillion, costume DLC for the outfits of Makai Shin Trillion characters were released for the game on July 23, 2015.